How to Calm Crying Babies: Proven Strategies for Parents

 Colic

-Discomfort from over eating or swallowing too much air during feeding
+Discomfort from overeating or swallowing too much air during feeding

 An illness or injury, for example a cold or insect bite